kitchenware/master-chef/Readme.markdown

 You can click on link above to create instance.

+Note : theses AMI are used for non regression tests on master-chef.

 ## Setup instance with your own SSH key

 Clone master chef :